ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

     {{{CREATE-VARIABLE-IF (TRACING-SCENARIO) "varname"}}}

-The CREATE-VARIABLE-IF tag with the TRACING-SCENARIO parameter retrieves the contents of the scenario trace created by the “Capability Tokens”, page 59).
+The CREATE-VARIABLE-IF tag with the TRACING-SCENARIO parameter retrieves the contents of the scenario trace created by the :ref:`“Capability Tokens” <#_V456UG_capability_tokens>`).
 If the trace is active, the variable varname will be created.
 The value of this variable is a JSON structure (see example below) which can be used by Virtel Studio.

 The trace data for a specific terminal may be obtained by specifying an x-Virtel-Debug=capability-token parameter in the URL.
-The “capability tokens”, page 59 is generated by a SET-HEADER tag issued by the terminal which owns the trace data.
+The :ref:`“capability tokens” <#_V456UG_capability_tokens>` is generated by a SET-HEADER tag issued by the terminal which owns the trace data.

 ::